PaperPrototype/Intro-Coding-and-Computers/02 - C/Lecture/english.md

 }
 ```

 The `result` variable has to have a type of `int` as well.
-C doesn't automatically figure out that the `result` variable should be an `int`.
-This is because C lets us work at the binary (0s and 1s) level, so we have to know how many bytes a variable holds, as well as how to treat each `0` and `1`.
+C (annoyingly) won't automatically figure out that the `result` variable should be an `int`.

-(it could figure iout that the `result` is an `int`, but the makers of C wanted to make it more *clear* as to what exactly a variables type was)

-This code still won't run though!
+There is one last thing we have to do before we can run this code.

 In C, whenever we type a line of code we have to end it with a semicolon ";".
 This is how C tells one line of code apart from another.